How To Measure Website Traffic With Google Analytics 4

 How To Measure Website Traffic

 Google Search Console shows how people find your website.
-Google Analytics 4 lets you measure traffic on the site and track the behavior of site visitors with metrics like page views, time spent on pages, conversions, bounce rate, and more.
-In this article, I’ll be focusing on Google Analytics.
+Google Analytics 4 (GA4) lets you measure web traffic data and track user behavior with metrics like page views, time on page, conversions, bounce rate, and more.

-How To Check Website Traffic With GA4
+How To Measure Web Traffic With GA4

 There are different ways to think about web traffic, so let’s talk about three metrics you’ll see in Google Analytics.